How to tackle climate change in your portfolio

-Insights from Morgan Stanley Wealth Management08/23/21
+Morgan Stanley Wealth Management01/11/23

 Governments play a key role, but it will take both public- and private-sector commitments to reduce carbon emissions at the scale necessary.
 Corporations continue to make major commitments to reduce carbon emissions and aid the transition to a low-carbon economy across all industry sectors.
-According to the nonprofit Science Based Targets, more than 1,000 companies globally have committed to reducing their carbon footprint.1
+According to the nonprofit Science Based Targets, more than 1,900 companies globally have committed to reducing their carbon footprint.1

-- Are climate-solution investments only focused on renewable and alternative energy?
-More companies are focusing on developing and using a diversified energy mix across their operations and supply chain, including renewable energy.
-For example, more than 300 of the world’s most influential companies have committed to sourcing 100% of their global energy needs from renewable sources.2 However, it will also take infrastructure improvements to support this transition, which presents additional investment opportunities, such as smart grids, energy storage, control systems, and distributed generation, to name a few.
+Companies are increasingly focused on reducing their energy-related emissions across their operations and supply chains.
+For example, more than 350 of the world’s most influential companies have committed to sourcing 100% of their global energy needs from renewable sources.2 That said, rebuilding global energy systems, infrastructure, and technology to support the low-carbon transition presents multiple climate investment opportunities outside of just renewable energy.
+These include electric vehicles, smart grids, energy storage, green hydrogen, and carbon capture, to name a few.

-- Science Based Targets, Companies taking action, accessed 8/4/21, https://sciencebasedtargets.org/companies-taking-action/
+- Science Based Targets, “Companies taking action,” November 2022. https://sciencebasedtargets.org/companies-taking-action/

-- RE100 members, accessed 8/4/21, https://www.there100.org/re100-members
+- The RE100, RE100 Members, https://www.there100.org/re100-members